 Head-to-knee forward bend massages the abdominal and pelvic organs including the liver, pancreas, spleen, urinary tract, kidneys, and adrenal glands.
 This relieves gas, constipation, and indigestion for a healthy digestive tract.
 According to guru Swami Satyananda Saraswati, the pose also increases vitality and improves metabolism.

 The forward fold also relaxes the nervous system, relieving stress and calming the mind.
 The pose can relieve headache and put an end to temporary insomnia.
-Head-to-knee forward bend is a submissive, restorative pose and, therefore, an ideal forward bend for restorative yoga sequences.
+Head to knee pose is a submissive, restorative pose and, therefore, an ideal forward bend for restorative yoga sequences.

 Do not attempt head-to-knee forward bend if you: